Li Yan the Emperor Wuzong of Tang — A Short-Reigned, Excellent Monarch, and A Buddhism Terminator

 Tri-coloured Glazed Pottery (Tang San Cai) of the Tang Dynasty — Tokyo National Museum (Photo by Dongmaiying)

-During the next 20 years after Emperor Xianzong departed, Li Yan's father and two older brothers ascended to the throne in a row.
+Over the next 20 years following Emperor Xianzong's departure, Li Yan's father and two older brothers successively ascended to the throne.

-His father was a ridiculous and irresponsible monarch that only enjoyed various games and luxurious lives and passed away at a young age.
+His father was a ridiculous and irresponsible monarch who only enjoyed various games and luxurious lives and passed away at a young age.

 Then, Li Yan's oldest brother, another horrible emperor, ascended to the throne but was soon assassinated by some powerful eunuchs.